vsd550/mAP/README.md

 The Precision x Recall curve is a good way to evaluate the performance of an object detector as the confidence is changed.
 There is a curve for _each object class_.
 An object detector of a particular class is considered good if its **prediction stays high as recall increases**, which means that if you vary the confidence threshold, the precision and recall will still be high.
 This statement can be more intuitively understood by looking at the above eqautions of P and R and keeping in mind that **TP+FN = all ground truth = constant**, so Recall increases, means TP increased, hence FN will decrease.
 As TP has increased, only if FP decreases, will the Precision remain high i.e. the _model is doing less mistakes_ and hence is good.
 Another way to identify a good object detector is to look for a detector that can identify only relevant objects (0 False Positives = high precision), finding all ground truth objects (0 False Negatives = high recall).

-A poor object detector needs to increase the number of detected objects (increasing False Positives = lower precision) in order to retrieve all ground truth objects (high recall).
-That's why the Precision x Recall curve usually starts with high precision values, decreasing as recall increases.
+A poor object detector **needs to increase the number of detected objects** (increasing False Positives = lower precision) in order to retrieve all ground truth objects (high recall).
+That's why the Precision x Recall curve usually starts with high precision values, _decreasing_ as recall increases.
 You can see an example of the Prevision x Recall curve in the next topic (Average Precision).
-This kind of curve is used by the PASCAL VOC 2012 challenge and is available in our implementation.
+This kind of curve is used by the PASCAL VOC 2012 challenge.

 ### Average Precision